tsclay/RAPP/README.md

 - PostgreSQL for database
 - PHP for server language

-See a deployment of this sample app [here](https://sample-rapp.herokuapp.com/).
+This guide will walkthrough the setup process and deploying to Heroku.
+See a deployment of this sample app on Heroku [here](https://sample-rapp.herokuapp.com/).

 <br>

 ## ⏩ TL;DR Setup ⏩

-One day, this will be automated.
+_I wonder if this can be automated..._

 ```bash
 git clone https://github.com/tsclay/RAPP.git